Nurse education

 Nurse education consists of the theoretical and practical training provided to nurses with the purpose to prepare them for their duties as nursing care professionals.
-This education is provided to student nurses by experienced nurses and other medical professionals who have qualified or experienced for educational tasks, traditionally in Nursing schools.
-Most countries offer nurse education courses that can be relevant to general nursing or to specialized areas including mental health nursing, pediatric nursing and post-operatory nursing.
-Courses leading to autonomous registration as a nurse typically last four years.
+This education is provided to student nurses by experienced nurses and other medical professionals who have qualified or experienced for educational tasks, traditionally in a type of professional school known as a nursing school or college of nursing.
+Most countries offer nurse education courses that can be relevant to general nursing or to specialized areas including mental health nursing, pediatric nursing, and post-operative nursing.
 Nurse education also provides post-qualification courses in specialist subjects within nursing.

-A nursing student can be enrolled in a program that leads to a diploma, an associate degree or a Bachelor of Science in nursing.
+A nursing student can be enrolled in a program that leads to a diploma, an associate degree, or a Bachelor of Science in nursing.

 Historical background

 During past decades, the changes in education have replaced the more practically focused, but often ritualistic, training structure of conventional preparation.
 Nurse education integrates today a broader awareness of other disciplines allied to medicine, often involving inter-professional education, and the utilization of research when making clinical and managerial decisions.
 Orthodox training can be argued to have offered a more intense practical skills base, but emphasized the handmaiden relationship with the physician.
 This is now outmoded, and the impact of nurse education is to develop a confident, inquiring graduate who contributes to the care team as an equal.
 In some countries, not all qualification courses have graduate status.

 Traditionally, from the times prior to Florence Nightingale, nursing was seen as an apprenticeship, often undertaken in religious institutes such as convents by young women, although there has always been a proportion of male nurses, especially in mental health services.